edelkas/inne/README.md

 ## For developers

 Anyone looking forward to run their own fully featured version of outte, or even start contributing to it in a meaningful way, is advised to contact me through [Discord](https://discord.gg/nplusplus), as the initial setup process is complex enough to warrant it.
 Nevertheless, here are some pointers and things to look for.
+If you haven't read the section [For Users](#for-users) I recommend to do so first.

 ### Requirements